tepseg-lab/ansible-openwisp2/README.md

 You may replace `openwisp2` on the `hosts` field with your production server's hostname if you desire.

-Substitute `openwisp2@openwisp2.mydomain.com` with what you deem most appropriate as default sender for emails sent by OpenWISP 2.
+Substitute `openwisp2@openwisp2.mydomain.com` with what you deem most appropriate as default sender for emails sent by TEPSEG 2.

 Run the playbook
 ----------------